ratishphilip/CompositionProToolkit/README.md

 - [Win2d Helpers](#win2d-helpers)
 - [Updates Chronology](#updates-chronology)

-**CompositionProToolkit** is a collection of helper classes for Windows.UI.Composition.
+**CompositionProToolkit** is a collection of helper classes for Windows.UI.Composition namespace and the Win2d project.
 It also contains controls which can be used in UWP applications.
-It has dependency on the **Win2D** library.

 # Installing from NuGet